 “This is particularly concerning given we are witnessing increasingly frequent and intense extreme climatic events but are unable to accurately predict how they may influence selection pressures, population persistence or extinction,” the authors said in the paper, published in Nature Ecology & Evolution.

 Alexander Little and colleagues sampled colonies of the group-living spider Anelosimus studiosus before and after three tropical cyclones hit the Gulf and Atlantic coasts of the United States in 2018.

-Byanticipating the trajectory of the tropical cyclones, the authors assessed thesize of colonies in the projected path and tested how aggressively each colonyresponded to simulated prey.
+size of colonies in the projected path and tested how aggressively each colony

 According to the research, colonies that were more aggressive before a cyclone had higher rates of reproduction and juvenile spider survival following a storm strike.
 In regions unaffected by the tropical cyclones, more docile colonies were favored.

 “By studying the impacts of tropical cyclones with spatiotemporal replications and control sites, they show that selectivity for more aggressive colonies of Anelosimus studiosus is a robust evolutionary response to cyclone- induced disturbance,” said Eric Ameca, a conservational biologist.